ib-bsb-br/ib-bsb-br.github.io/_posts/2025-05-26-connectivity-solution-for-rk3588.md

 # interactively prompting the user for necessary information.
 # It must be run with root privileges.
 #
-# Version 2: Incorporates fixes for dialog exit codes, WEP key handling,
-#            safer package installation, rfkill checks, and improved flow.
+# Version 2.1: Fixes premature exit in detect_ethernet_interfaces if no interfaces are found.

 # --- Script Setup ---
 # Exit immediately if a command exits with a non-zero status.